20 Flowers That Thrive in Full Sun

 The Southern sun is no match for these bright beauties.
+Southern states are known for intense summer temperatures, and that weather forecast can be a challenge for gardeners.
+When it comes to cultivating flowers, we look for species that can stand up to the often blistering sun of Southern climates.
+Here, we've rounded up flowers that thrive in full sun.
 They look good in the summer, spring, or fall, as long as the sun is shining.
-Plant them as a part of a container, or put them in a beautiful flowerbed.
-No matter which way you work them; the blossoming blooms are sure to be a stunner.
+Plant them as a part of a container, or put them in a beautiful flowerbed to add some color and personality to the garden.
+No matter which way you work them, the blossoming blooms are sure to be stunners in the sunshine.

 Pansies are the easiest way for new and experienced gardeners to bring cheer to a fall garden.
 So long as they have full sun, pansies will thrive in flowerbeds or containers.

-Hummingbirds and butterfilies love these attractive blooms.
+Hummingbirds and butterflies love these attractive blooms.
 Cousin to the culinary sage, these plants are grown mostly for show.
 The blossoms get big, so keep in mind when planting that they need plenty of room to grow.
-Combine them with old-fashioned mums, asters, goldenrods, ornamental grasses, or roses.

 You can't ask for a more beautiful addition to your garden than Zinnias.
 The easiest annuals to start from seeds, these bright buds will bloom in containers until an autumn frost.
 Snip them just as they are beginning to open for a show-stopping centerpiece.